sanskar9999/Next_Gen_Dev/README.md

 # Tasks completed:

+## Task 1: CHATBOT WITH RULE-BASED RESPONSES
+### Build a simple chatbot that responds to user inputs based on predefined rules.
+Use if-else statements or pattern matching techniques to identify user queries and provide appropriate responses.
+This will give you a basic understanding of natural language processing and conversation flow.

+This simple chatbot script does the following:

+1. We define a function called `simple_chatbot` that takes a user input as a parameter.
+2. Inside the function, we use if-elif-else statements to match the user's input with predefined patterns or keywords.
+3. Based on the match, we return an appropriate response.
+4. We have a main loop that continuously asks for user input and prints the chatbot's response until the user types 'bye'.

+To run this chatbot, you can save the code in a Python file (e.g., `simple_chatbot.py`) and run it using a Python interpreter.
+The chatbot will greet you and wait for your input.
+You can then interact with it by typing messages, and it will respond based on the rules we've defined.
+This simple rule-based chatbot demonstrates the basics of natural language processing and conversation flow.
+However, it has limitations:

+It only understands exact matches or specific phrases.
+It doesn't handle context or maintain conversation state.
+Its responses are fixed and can't adapt to new situations.

+---

 ## Task 2: TIC-TAC-TOE AI
 ### Implement an AI agent that plays the classic game of Tic-Tac-Toe against a human player.
 You can use algorithms like Minimax with or without Alpha-Beta Pruning to make the AI player unbeatable.
 This project will help you understand game theory and basic search algorithms.